 In preparing the Plan, the City undertakes a wide range of sensitivity testing, via a sophisticated financial modelling tool, in order to arrive at what it considers to be the most realistic and balanced scenario.
-The attached schedules reflect the City's forecast position.
+The attached schedules reflect the City's forecast financial position and performance.